AdedayoBabarinde/Devops-Tooling-Website-Solution/Devops-Tooling.md

 **Devops Tooling Website Solution**

-In this Project the set up of NFS shared folders to 3 Apache Apache Web Servers will be demonstrated.
+In this Project the set up of NFS shared folders to 3 Apache Web Servers will be demonstrated.

 This is caried out to provide a Devops Tooling Website Solution.